kiota-community/kiota-java-extra/Readme.md

 ## Maven Plugin

-The Kiota Maven plugin ease the usage of the Kiota CLI from Maven projects.
+The Kiota Maven plugin eases the usage of the Kiota CLI from Maven projects.
 To use the plugin add this section to your `pom.xml`:

 ```xml